-by Gordon B. Seavey WSFD-Honoring the dead has been a practice of many civilizations.
+By Gordon B. Seavey Contributing Writer

+onoring the dead has been a practice of many civilizations.
 In the United States, group action became popular shortly after the Civil War when the dead were honored on Memorial Day, or Decoration Day as it is also (decreasingly) known since the time of the Civil War.

-For some reason unknown today, Westford waited 17 years before it became town practice to have the usual parade of living war veterans and special observances in chuches and cemeteries.
+For some reason unknown today, Westford waited 17 years before it became town practice to have the usual parade of living war veterans and special observances in churches and cemeteries.